Sugar River XI

 Public boat launch off Madison Street, Albany, Wisconsin

 Time: Put in at 11:40a.
 Out at 2:45p.

 Miles Paddled: 9

-Wildlife: 1 deer and that was it!
-(But we were a group of 5 and chatty and it’s mid-November…)
+Wildlife: One deer and that was it!
+(But we were a group of five very chatty people…)

 This was my third time paddling this section, the two previous occasions being back in that pre-dawn dark before Miles Paddled.
 I must’ve taken my cue from Mike Svob’s Paddling Southern Wisconsin, in which this is the first of two listed Sugar River trips (which is notable considering how long the Sugar River itself is).
 Back then I knew hardly anything about paddling.
 I was on the water and that was enough.
 (Those were innocent days back then, before I became something of a paddling snob.
 From Svob to Snob?)